George Osborne: Attempts to return to politics

 In 2018 Osborne was discussed as a potential candidate for Mayor of London in the election scheduled to be held in 2020.
 He said that as well as considering a bid, he would not rule out a return to Parliament.
 However, in an interview he said he would not stand for mayor as it would clash with his role as editor of the Evening Standard.

 In July 2019, the Financial Times reported that Osborne was seeking backing to replace Christine Lagarde as managing director of the International Monetary Fund (IMF).
 Osborne needed to be nominated by directors on the IMF's executive board, who were elected by member countries, to enter the contest.
 Both European and British government sources said that Osborne, who backed Boris Johnson in the Conservative Party leadership election, would likely be the British nomination, due in part to Johnson's accession to Prime Minister.
 Lagarde's replacement was to be selected by the executive board, where the United States, Japan and China held the largest shares of the total vote.
 Several UK government figures, including Chancellor of the Exchequer Sajid Javid, endorsed Osborne for the role.
 Boris Johnson spoke to US President Donald Trump in a phone call to rally support for Osborne.
 On 6 September 2019, Osborne abandoned his IMF leadership attempt, and sources later confirmed that the chief executive of the World Bank, Kristalina Georgieva, had been put forward as the European Union's nominee.

 Career diversification

 In August 2020, Osborne's name was suggested as a possible candidate for chairman of the BBC as, according to the i newspaper, he had maintained "good relations" with Boris Johnson.
 In October The Telegraph reported that ministers had raised the salary cap to £160,000 a year for the role, and that they might have raised it further to £280,000 in order to tempt Osborne.
 Richard Sharp was later appointed.

 Osborne left his roles at the Evening Standard and BlackRock in March 2021, and in April became an investment banker at Robey Warshaw.

-In June 2021 it was announced that the trustees of the British Museum had unanimously elected Osborne as the museum's chairman.
-He joined the museum's board of trustees on 1 September 2021 and formally became chairman on 4 October.
+In June 2021, it was announced that British Museum had unanimously elected Osborne as its chairman.
+He joined the museum's board of trustees on 1 September 2021 and formally became chairman on 4 October 2021.